JoWayne94/CyDG/README.md

 All parameters required for running the case are defined in caseSetup.py.

-Meshes are in a cell-based format and in the constant/polyMesh location inside the case directory.
+Meshes are in a cell-based format and in the constant/polyMesh location inside the case directory, generated using meshGen.py.

 **Dependencies**